crajcan/the_rust_programming_language/notes.md

 We were able to specify that the _output lifetime_ would be at least as long as the _input lifetime_ it was derived from.

 Now suppose we have a function that creates an owned value that references an input reference, then we call a method on this owned value to return a reference to the input reference.

+**OUTDATED** The compiler can tell as long as the input reference and the owned value's reference have different lifetimes.

 Since the input reference was encapsulated by a value that is about to go out of scope, the compiler cannot tell that the _output lifetime_ will be at least as long as the function parameter.
 Because it cannot tell that the _output lifetime_ was derived from the function paramter due to the layer of indirection (the owned value that is going out of scope).